changeworld/azure-docs.pl-pl/articles/data-lake-store/data-lake-store-data-operations-net-sdk.md

     }

 ## <a name="append-to-a-file"></a>Dołączanie do pliku
-Poniższy fragment kodu dołącza dane do istniejącego pliku na koncie usługi Data Lake Store.
+Poniższy fragment kodu dołącza dane do istniejącego pliku na koncie usługi Data Lake Storage Gen1.

     // Append to existing file
     using (var stream = client.GetAppendStream(fileName))